-In 2013, the state of Kentucky saw 147,963 traffic collisions.
-The number of crashes in Kentucky continues to rise, and in 2014, there were 151,874 traffic collisions.
-Accidents can involve a variety of injuries, including fatalities, and occur for numerous different reasons.
+In 2017, the state of Kentucky saw over 130,000 traffic collisions.
 Below is an up-to-date breakdown of the number of traffic collisions in the state of Kentucky, and what to do if you or a loved one were involved in an accident.

-A fatality is the worst outcome of a vehicular accident, and about 0.41% of 2014’s accidents resulted in a death.
+A fatality is the worst outcome of a vehicular accident, and according to the Kentucky State Police Department about 753 traffic deaths occurred throughout 2017.
 When a family loses a loved one in a collision, they have much more to face after the crash than the emotional turmoil of their loss.
 Medical expenses, funeral expenses, and lost future wages can all put a grieving family under extreme financial duress.
 If the accident was caused by the negligence or carelessness of another driver, the family may be able to pursue compensation for the damages they’ve incurred.

 Far more people were injured in Kentucky traffic collisions than were killed, and over 15% of the total crashes in 2017 resulted in an injury.
 Injuries can be costly for the victim and his or her family, requiring extensive medical care and time out of work.
 In cases of debilitating or life changing injuries, the victim may never be able to work again and must adapt to a new lifestyle.
 Not only is this exceptionally challenging emotionally for a family, the costs associated with being critically injured in a motor vehicle accident are astronomical.
 From surgery to medications and physical therapy, it’s easy for a family to become financially overwhelmed.